We are glad that you are visiting our website and thank you for your interest in our company and our products.

 You have the option to contact us through our email address or the contact form.
 We naturally use the personal data delivered to us in this way only for the purpose for which you have provided us this data while contacting.
 If we request inputs through our contact form, which are not mandatory for contacting, we invariably mark them as optional.
 This data helps us in substantiating your query and in improved handling of your issue.
 This data is communicated exclusively on a voluntary basis and with your consent.
 If this includes data of communication channels (for example, email address, telephone number), you further consent to us contacting you through this communication channel also, if required to address your issue.

-The newsletter shall inform about us and our product range.
+The newsletter shall inform about us and our product range on a monthly basis.
 A valid email address is required from the user and is checked in the double opt-in procedure in order for them to receive the newsletter.
 This means that after you give your email address, we send you a confirmation email to the specified email address, in which we request you to confirm that you wish to be sent the newsletter.
 If you do not confirm it within 30 days, your registration is automatically deleted.
 If you confirm the wish to receive the newsletter, we store your email address.
 If you unsubscribe, your data is blocked for further use with immediate effect.
 The storage only helps the purpose of being able to send you the newsletter; the data is not passed on to third parties.
 Furthermore, we store your IP addresses, each shortened to the last three digits, and the time for registration and confirmation in order to prevent the misuse of your personal data.

 We use the services of CleverReach GmbH & Co.
 KG, Mühlenstr.
 43, 26180 Rastede for sending the newsletters.
 We can organise and analyse the sending of newsletters with this service.
 Your data given for the subscription of the newsletter, for example, your email address is saved on the servers of CleverReach.
 Server locations are Germany or Ireland.
 Sending newsletters with CleverReach allows us to analyse the behaviour of the newsletter recipients.
 The analysis presents, among other things, how many recipients have opened their newsletter and how often were the links in the newsletter clicked.
 You can find the particulars on data analysis by CleverReach under:https://www.cleverreach.com/de/funktionen/reporting-und-tracking/